gridly-spreadsheet-CMS/gridly-ue4-plugin/README.md

 - *Use Combined Namespace Id*: If you have specified a namespace for your source strings, it will be combined with the key before being sent to Gridly, in the form of `Namespace,Key`.
 Likewise, it will expect the record ID fetched from Gridly to be in this form and convert it during import.
 Do not change once configured!

+- *Also Export Namespace Column*: If you are using the above option, you can optionally also export the namespace to a separate column in addition to being used in the ID for translation reference/path tag organization.

 - *Namespace Column Id*: The column ID on Gridly to map the namespace in Unreal to.
 By default, this is `path`, which is the path tag column.
 This can be set to any column ID that is configured to be a string.
-Set this to empty to ignore the namespace.
 This option works for both import and export.
 Do not change once configured!

 - *Source Language Column Id Prefix*: All source language columns on Gridly are expected to use culture mapping as configured below and prefixed with this value.
 Make sure this matches the column IDs on Gridly.